Culture of Myanmar: Clothing

 During the British colonial era, Burmese nationalists associated traditional clothing, in particular Yaw longyi (ယောလုံချည်), a type of longyi from the Yaw region, and pinni taikpon (ပင်နီတိုက်ပုံအင်္ကျီ), a fawn-coloured collarless jacket, with anti-colonialism and nationalist sentiment, because of a clampdown in the 1920s over increasing dissent.
-Wearing "traditional" clothing was seen as a mode of passive resistance among the Burmese.
+Wearing "traditional" clothing was seen as a mode of passive resistance to the cultural infiltration among the Burmese.
 British rule nonetheless influenced hair fashion and clothing.
 Cropped short hair, called bo ke (ဗိုလ်ကေ) replaced long hair as the norm among Burmese men.

 Similarly, women began wearing hairstyles like amauk (အမောက်), consisting of crested bangs curled at the top, with the traditional hair bun (ဆံထုံး).
 The female sarong (htamein) became shorter, no longer extending to the feet, but to the ankles, and the length of the sarong's top decreased to reveal more waistline.
 This period also saw the introduction of a sheer muslin blouse for women, revealing a corset-like lace bodice called za bawli (ဇာဘော်လီ).